araalinetworks/api/doc/source/assessmentreport.rst

 **How can you use this information:**

-First and foremost, it produces a comprehensive zoomable diagram of your environment and shows all the active apps and services.
+First and foremost, it produces a comprehensive, layered diagram of your environment and shows all the active apps and services.

 This information helps you understand if you have any security misconfiguration